RafaelGCPP/fft/README.md

 ## Potential Applications:

-- "Overlap-and-store" large FIR processing for efficient computation on IR simulators
+- "Overlap-save" or "Overlap-add" large FIR processing for efficient computation on IR simulators
 - Morse code detection and decoding